 Maintaining communication is a vital safety measure during nocturnal walks.
 By informing a trusted individual about your walking plans, you ensure that someone is kept abreast of your whereabouts, a factor that could prove pivotal in emergencies or unexpected situations.

-Another key aspect of communication is ensuring someone is aware of your walking plans, especially when going out in the dark.
-They can provide assistance if necessary.
+Another key aspect of communication is ensuring someone knows your walking plans, especially when going out in the dark.
+They can assist if necessary.

 Stay Connected